-8.4.5 32KB Block Erase (52h)
+8.4.5 32 kbytes Block Erase (52h)

-The 32 KB Block Erase instruction is for erasing all data of a chosen block.
+The 32 kbytes Block Erase instruction is for erasing all data of a chosen block.
 A Write Enable instruction must have been previously executed to set the WEL bit.
-The 32 kB Block Erase instruction is entered by driving $\overline{CS}$ low, followed by the instruction code, and 3-byte address on SI.
-Any address inside the block is a valid address for the 32 KB Block Erase instruction. $\overline{CS}$ must be driven low for the entire duration of the sequence.
+The 32 kB Block Erase instruction is entered by driving \overline{CS} low, followed by the instruction code, and 3-byte address on SI.
+Any address inside the block is a valid address for the 32 kbytes Block Erase instruction. \overline{CS} must be driven low for the entire duration of the sequence.

-The 32 KB Block Erase instruction sequence: $\overline{CS}$ goes low -> sending 32 kB Block Erase instruction -> 3-byte address on SI -> $\overline{CS}$ goes high. $\overline{CS}$ must be driven high after the eighth bit of the last address byte has been latched in; otherwise the 32 kB Block Erase instruction is not executed.
+The 32 kbytes Block Erase instruction sequence: \overline{CS} goes low \rightarrow sending 32 kB Block Erase instruction \rightarrow 3-byte address on SI \rightarrow \overline{CS} goes high. \overline{CS} must be driven high after the eighth bit of the last address byte has been latched in; otherwise the 32 kB Block Erase instruction is not executed.

-As soon as $\overline{CS}$ is driven high, the self-timed Block Erase cycle (whose duration is $t{BE}$ ) is initiated.
+As soon as $\overline{\text{CS}}$ is driven high, the self-timed Block Erase cycle (whose duration is t{BE}) is initiated.
 While the Block Erase cycle is in progress, the Status Register may be read to check the value of the Write-in-Progress (WIP) bit.
 The WIP bit is 1 during the self-timed Block Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
 A 32 kB Block Erase instruction applied to a block which is protected by the Block Protect (BP4, BP3, BP2, BP1, BP0) bits is not executed.

 Figure 8-33.
-32KB Block Erase Sequence Diagram
+32 kbytes Block Erase Sequence Diagram

-8.4.6 64KB Block Erase (D8h)
+8.4.6 64 kbytes Block Erase (D8h)

-The 64 KB Block Erase instruction is for erasing the all data of the chosen block.
+The 64 kbytes → Block Erase instruction is for erasing the all data of the chosen block.
 A Write Enable instruction must previously have been executed to set the WEL bit.
-The 64 KB Block Erase instruction is entered by driving $\overline{CS}$ low, followed by the instruction code, and 3-byte address on SI.
-Any address inside the block is a valid address for the 64 KB Block Erase instruction. $\overline{CS}$ must be driven low for the entire duration of the sequence.
+The 64 kbytes Block Erase instruction is entered by driving $\overline{\text{CS}}$ low, followed by the instruction code, and 3-byte address on SI.
+Any address inside the block is a valid address for the 64 kbytes Block Erase instruction. $\overline{\text{CS}}$ must be driven low for the entire duration of the sequence.

-The 64 KB Block Erase instruction sequence: $\overline{CS}$ goes low sending 64 KB Block Erase instruction 3-byte address on SI $\overline{CS}$ goes high. $\overline{CS}$ must be driven high after the eighth bit of the last address byte has been latched in; otherwise the 64 KB Block Erase instruction is not executed.
-As soon as $\overline{CS}$ is driven high, the self-timed Block Erase cycle (whose duration is tBE) is initiated.
+The 64 kbytes Block Erase instruction sequence: \overline{CS} goes low sending 64 kbytes Block Erase instruction 3-byte address on SI \overline{CS} goes high. \overline{CS} must be driven high after the eighth bit of the last address byte has been latched in; otherwise the 64 kbytes Block Erase instruction is not executed.
+As soon as \overline{CS} is driven high, the self-timed Block Erase cycle (whose duration is t{BF}) is initiated.

 While the Block Erase cycle is in progress, the Status Register may be read to check the value of the Write-in-Progress (WIP) bit.
 The WIP bit is 1 during the self-timed Block Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the WEL bit is reset.
-A 64 KB Block Erase instruction applied to a block which is protected by the Block Protect (BP4, BP3, BP2, BP1, BP0) bits is not executed.
+A 64 kbytes Block Erase instruction applied to a block which is protected by the Block Protect (BP4, BP3, BP2, BP1, BP0) bits is not executed.

 Figure 8-34.
-64KB Block Erase Sequence Diagram
+64 kbytes Block Erase Sequence Diagram